FilipeMaia/h5calib/README.md

 ## Notes and limitations

 Creating the processed datasets is complex, but accessing them is transparent.
+Check the documentation of `create_processed` in `comp.py` for details on how the dataset is created.

 There is some skeleton code for an `AGIPD_v2` algorithm, taking into account, gain levels, but it's not yet finished.